Krylov Complexity of Supersymmetric SYK Models: Krylov Complexity and the SYK Model

 Under time evolution by a Hamiltonian, a generic operator will trace out a trajectory in Hilbert space.
 In many instances, this operator will not explore the entire Hilbert space, but instead will be confined to a subspace.
 Krylov space is one way of defining this subspace in which the dynamics unfolds \cite{Nandy_2024}.
 To develop these ideas, consider a Hermitian operator $\mathcal{O}$ evolving in time under the action of a time-independent Hamiltonian $H$.
 In the Heisenberg picture, the dynamics of the operator is governed by the equation

 The operator $\mathcal{L}$ is called the Liouvillian superoperator.
-Its action on an operator is given by the commutator of that operator with the Hamiltonian, $\mathcal{L}\,\cdot = [H, \cdot]$.
+Its action on an operator is given by the commutator of that operator with the Hamiltonian, $\mathcal{L}\,\cdot \coloneq [H, \cdot]$.
 The solution to the Heisenberg equation is

 In words, the operator at time $t$ is obtained by applying powers of the Liouvillian on the initial operator.
-This evolution is contained in a subspace of operator space, called Krylov space, that is spanned by
+This evolution is contained in a subspace of operator space, called Krylov space, that is spanned by $\{\mathcal{L}^n\mathcal{O}\}_{n=0}^\infty = \{\mathcal{O}, \mathcal{L}\mathcal{O}, \mathcal{L}^2\mathcal{O}, \ldots\}$.
+The dimension of this Krylov space is the number of linearly independent operators generated in this way.
+As time evolves, the operator generally requires contributions from increasingly many Krylov basis elements.
+In the infinite temperature setting discussed in this work, the Hilbert-Schmidt inner product can be used to define products between operators in Krylov space, given by \cite{Nandy_2024}

-The size of this space, called the operator size, grows in time as more terms are needed to describe the operator.
-Operator size is one way of quantifying how much the operator has spread out in Hilbert space, a phenomenon known as operator scrambling.

-To construct the Krylov space, it is convenient to recast operators as vectors residing in a vector space.
-In this process of vectorization, an operator $\mathcal{O}$ represented as a $d \times d$ matrix gets converted into a $d^2$-dimensional vector $|\mathcal{O}) = \text{vec}\,\mathcal{O}/\sqrt{d}$.
-There are several ways to perform this vectorization, but one way is known as row-wise or horizontal vectorization because the elements of the matrix are stacked row by row.
-This formulation provides a natural way to define the inner product between two operators $\mathcal{O}_1$ and $\mathcal{O}_2$ in terms of the dot product between their corresponding vectors

-This inner product applies to systems at infinite temperature, or $\beta = 0$.
-The norm of an operator $\lVert \mathcal{O} \rVert$ computed using Equation \eqref{eq:inner_product} corresponds to the Frobenius norm of its matrix representation.